ibm-cloud-docs/cis/managing-for-reliability.md

 ## Origin Cache Control
 {:#origin-cache-control}
 You can use the **Origin Cache Control** Page Rule setting to determine what content is cached from your origin and how often the content is updated, which has an effect on reliability and on performance.
-By default, if no settings are changed and no headers that prevent caching are sent from your origin server, IBM CIS caches all static content with certain extensions.
+By default, if no settings are changed and no headers that prevent caching are sent from your origin server, {{site.data.keyword.cis_short_notm}} caches all static content with certain extensions.
 These types of content include images, CSS, and JavaScript.
 This caching is primarily for performance reasons.

 To set up **Origin Cache Control** use Page Rules to turn on specific headers that give the desired behavior with respect to each resource of your content.
-To understand how to use **Origin Cache Control**, some more general explanation of Page Rules and overall caching behavior for CIS is required to provide context, which is covered in the next several sections.
+To understand how to use **Origin Cache Control**, some more general explanation of Page Rules and overall caching behavior for {{site.data.keyword.cis_short_notm}} is required to provide context, which is covered in the next several sections.
 Three methods exist that you can use to control caching in general, and **Origin Cache Control** is the second one.

 Setting **Origin Cache Control** invokes caching rules that seek to adhere closely to internet best practices and RFCs, primarily with respect to revalidation.
-For example, the CIS default behavior with `max-age=0` is not to cache at all, whereas setting **Origin Cache Control** caches, but it always revalidates.
+For example, the {{site.data.keyword.cis_short_notm}} default behavior with `max-age=0` is not to cache at all, whereas setting **Origin Cache Control** caches, but it always revalidates.

 ### How to set up Origin Cache Control
 {:#setting-up-origin-cache-control}